Abhinand20/MathFormer/README.md

-# MathFormer - Solve math equations using NLP and transformers!

 ## Challenge
 Implement a deep neural network model that learns to expand single variable polynomials.
 Model input is factorized sequence and output is predicted expanded sequence.